Single-channel video installation, 2006, VSW gallery, Rochester, NY

 Explode Me was installed at the Visual Studies Workshop in Rochester NY in 2006.

-I completed the piece as part of an artist residency and teaching contract with the VSW.
+I completed the installation as part of an artist residency and teaching contract with the VSW.

-Explode Me was the third art piece in a series of work I had made to process the 9/11 events in N.Y.
-Specifically, in this installation, I was invoking the phantasmic sense of absence.
-The feeling of having the shadows of the lost around you in the midst of spectacular disaster.
+“Explode Me” was the third art piece in a series of work I had made to process the 9/11 events in New York City.
+With this installation I invoke the phantasmic sense of absence.
+The feeling of having the shadows of the lost walking around you.